 And the food?
 The bacon was decent; some with a full-on flabby edge, other rashers with the fat trimmed off, and some with a nice crunchy rind – all bacon preferences catered for.
 The sausage and hash browns were a bit generic and the black pudding – always a bit crumbly – had lost some moisture under the lamps.
 Similarly the fried bread had got a bit brittle.
 However, the rest was good stuff.
 The whole mushrooms were soft and the big tomatoes sweet and juicy.
 The eggs were the tour de force.
 Fried was the only option, but they were text-book perfect.
 Whites cooked through and yolks pleasingly runny.
 Considering that they took their chances under the hot lamps the eggs had fared well and were as fresh as the moment they’d left the frying pan.
 And all this with unlimited tea, coffee, toast and orange juice.
 We went back for seconds.

 The Chequers carvery breakfast is a fab way to exploit the pub’s existing strengths.
 The meal represented great value for money as there seemed to be no limit on how many times we could pile up our plates.
 And, in answer to Cat’s consort’s question about eggs, fried will do very nicely!

-This is the full-length version of the review originally published in the Isle of Wight County Press.
+This is the full-length version of the review that first appeared in the Isle of Wight County Press.